mxochicale/figures/README.md

 Alternative, you might like to check https://github.com/mxochicale/tools/tree/main/inkscape for installation in other versions of Ubuntu!

 ## Usage
-Once installed, you create a drawing, you can convert it easily in the terminal using the following commands!
+Once installed, you can create a vector drawing and convert it easily in the terminal using the following commands!
 ```
 make png
 make pdf